 How to Backup Your Website With cPanel

 cPanel is also good for creating manual backups for your website, as long as your website is not too large (some web hosting providers impose a limit).
 In the Files section, you will find the “Backup” and “Backup Wizard” icons.
 The Backup Wizard is a little more user-friendly than the Backup option.
 Just click on it and follow the wizard’s instructions.

 If you wish to try it, there are loads of great cPanel hosting providers for you to choose from.
-And if you're still not sure, you may check out this official demo for cPanel.
+And if you're still not sure, you may check out their cPanel virtual tour.
 This page has a full-featured, fully working demo of cPanel that you are free to play around with.
-It’s only missing the auto installer for installing WordPress and other web scripts.
+It’s only missing the auto-installer for installing WordPress and other web scripts.